-Our D&I Focus Group, formed in 2020, continues to prioritise gender in the events and initiatives we promote in our organisation.
-We have made progress in raising awareness through activities in support of events like International Women's Day, and by focussing on issues specific to women including a developing focus on women's health and the menopause.
-In addition, our focus on creating a more diverse and inclusive culture in the wider context will enable us to attract talent from the broadest candidate pool, further enriching our female talent and creating opportunity for all.
+Our Diversity, Equity & Inclusion (DE&I) Focus Group, formed in 2020, continues to support us on our DE&I agenda, with an ongoing priority focus on gender in the events and initiatives we promote in our organisation.
+We have made progress in raising awareness through activities in support of events like International Women's Day, and issues specific to women including a developing focus on women's health and the menopause.
+In addition, creating a more diverse and inclusive culture in the wider context has enabled us to attract talent from the broadest candidate pool, further enriching our female talent and creating opportunities for all.
+However, there is more to do, and this remains an area of focus for us.